Incomplete Information Robustness: Introduction

 Our main result, Theorem \ref{main theorem}, establishes that the set of GP-maximizing BIBCE is robust.
 In particular, if a game is a potential game (i.e., a game that admits a potential function), the set of BIBCE that maximize the expected value of a potential function is robust.
 This implies that the BIBCE in the motivating example (shown in Table \ref{fig3}) is robust because the game is a potential game in which every player has the same payoff function.
 Recall that no BNE is robust in this example, even if it maximizes the expected value of a potential function.
 This contrasts with robustness in complete information games, where a unique potential-maximizing Nash equilibrium is always robust \citep{ui2001,pram2019}.

-The main result is applied to supermodular games in Section \ref{Robust BIBCE of supermodular games}.
-We address the question of when a BNE can be robust and show that if a game is a supermodular pontential game with a unique potential-maximizing BNE, then this BNE is robust.
+As the motivating example illustrates, BNE are vulnerable to belief-invariant correlations in nearby games.
+This naturally raises the question of under what conditions a BNE is robust.
+Section \ref{Robust BIBCE of supermodular games} shows that if a game is a supermodular potential game with a unique potential-maximizing BNE, then this BNE is robust.
 As a numerical example, we consider a binary-action supermodular game with two players, which is a global game \citep{carlssonvandamme1993a} with discretized signals and no dominance regions.
 This game has a robust BNE, where players always choose ex-post risk-dominant actions.
 Even in the absence of dominance regions, allowing a richer set of perturbations for the incomplete information game leads to the same outcome as the global game selection.

 We also consider a special class of generalized potential functions known as monotone potential functions \citep{morrisui2005} and apply it to binary-action supermodular games.
 In the case of complete information, \citet{oyamatakahashi2020} establish a fundamental link between the robustness of equilibria and monotone potentials: an action profile is robust if and only if it is a monotone potential maximizer in generic binary-action supermodular games.
 We extend this connection to our context of incomplete information.